1

 Ask board members or other volunteers to assist in the collection of data – make it fun for them!

 Relationship building is key!
-“Take doughnuts” and meet personally with the stakeholders who you will need to help you complete these reports.
+Meet personally with those who provide the information needed.
 Define exactly what you are requesting, why you are requesting it, and when you need the information.
 Be prepared to send them a reminder one to two weeks in advance of your report being due.

 • County Assessor (buildings sold and valuations)